Los Angeles Construction Accident Attorneys

 - Machinery guarding

-Although OSHA’s role may seem like a nuisance to some companies, worker deaths have dropped in half annually and worker injuries are down to one-fifth of their level in 1970 due to OSHA’s influence.
-OSHA’s persistence and private companies’ compliance with OSHA guidelines have made a dramatic difference in worker safety.
+Although OSHA’s role may seem like a nuisance to some companies, worker deaths have dropped in half annually and worker injuries are down to one-fifth of their level since 1970 due to OSHA’s influence.
+OSHA’s persistence and private companies’ compliance with OSHA guidelines have made a dramatic difference in worker safety, including in areas such as:

-- Hazard recognition, such as falling objects, flying objects, swinging/slipping objects, and objects on the ground.
+- Hazard recognition: falling objects, flying objects, swinging/slipping objects and objects on the ground

-- Accident prevention, such as using protective gear, properly storing and handling hazardous materials, and taking work zone safety precautions.
+- Accident prevention: using protective gear, properly storing and handling hazardous materials, and taking work zone safety precautions

-- Equipment safety measures, such as inspecting and safely handling all tools and equipment.
+- Equipment safety measures: inspecting and safely handling all tools and equipment

-- Building material awareness, such as avoiding falling debris, elevator accidents, faulty stairs and walls, and floor or roof collapses.
+- Building material awareness: avoiding falling debris, elevator accidents, faulty stairs and walls, and floor or roof collapses

-- Construction vehicle accident prevention, such as avoiding hoisting accidents and forklift incidents, inspecting vehicles, ensuring proper movement of a vehicle and using proper work zone signs.
+- Construction vehicle accident prevention: avoiding hoisting accidents and forklift incidents, inspecting vehicles, ensuring proper movement of a vehicle, and using proper work zone signs

 If you were involved in a construction accident, you may have suffered potentially life-altering injuries, and your medical expenses may continue for the remainder of your life.
 Even seemingly minor injuries can come with shockingly high medical bills.
 Workers’ compensation alone won’t cover all of these expenses.